 Willamette Pass is the closest, about an hour driving Highway 58 east at a base elevation of 5,120 feet (1.56 km).
 This smaller, family-friendly ski lodge is just above the mountain communities of Oakridge/Westfir where you can stop to dine or stay overnight.
 The ski resort offers over 500 acres (202 ha) of skiable terrain, with approximately half of it groomed.
 There are four lifts (including a six-person high speed lift) and one magic carpet for beginners.
 The mountain trails cater predominately to intermediate/beginner skiers, so this is a perfect place for family skiing.
 From the 6,683 foot (2 km) Eagle Peak summit take in the stunning 360-degree view of the Cascades and three glimmering lakes: Waldo, Crescent and Odell.
 Trails splinter off down all sides of the mountain, with many quiet woodsy runs in addition to the wide open face.

 In addition to downhill skiing there are Nordic trails for cross-country and a terrain park for snowboarding.
-The lodge itself has locker rooms and lockers, a ski shop, a cafeteria and lunch room (you can also bring your own food) and a lounge with views of the "By George" run under the main lift to Eagle Peak.
+The lodge itself has locker rooms, a ski shop, a cafeteria and lunch room (you can also bring your own food) and a lounge with views of the "By George" run under the main lift to Eagle Peak.

 Rent your gear in Eugene at Berg's or up on the mountain at the lodge (based on supply — so call ahead).
-Willamette Pass also offers two hour kids' camp (ages 4-12) on weekends, two-hour group lessons (ages 13+) throughout the week, and private skiing or snowboarding lessons by appointment.
-Reservations for all camp and school programs recommended.
-The bunny hill is adjacent the ski school area and with its gentle slope and magic carpet it is an excellent hub for learning.
+Willamette Pass also offers private and group skiing and snowboarding lessons for kids and beginner adults.
+The bunny hill is adjacent the ski school area and with its gentle slope and magic carpet, it is an excellent hub for learning.